 A handmade chocolate cake is a true expression of your love and dedication in a relationship.

-When I made this chocolate cake for my Valentine, he was overwhelmed with the amount of chocolate in the cake.
+When I made this chocolate cake for my valentine, he was overwhelmed with the amount of chocolate in the cake.
 Sarcastically he said, that I would die one day because of chocolate.
-I happily responded
+I happily responded:

 Let’s make Death by Chocolate Cake

-Ganache plays an important role in this Valentine’s special cake.
+Chocolate Ganache plays an important role in this Valentine’s special cake.
 It adds the richness and the gloss to the cake.
 Ok, so let’s prepare the Chocolate Ganache first.

 Keep a non-stick pan on medium flame and heat 100 gm fresh cream.
 After one boil switch off the flame and add chopped dark chocolate and butter.

-Let’s make the Cake Sponge
+Let’s make the sponge cake